 Bluehost uses cPanel while iPage uses its own control panel dashboard.

 cPanel has a lot of options and can have a bit of a learning curve.
 But once you get the hang of it, cPanel is actually pretty intuitive and easy to use.

 iPage’s dashboard takes a minimalist approach and is easy to pick up right out of the gate.
 More advanced or lesser-used functions are hidden in submenus, which helps avoid the overwhelm new users might feel with cPanel.

 iPage Vs. Bluehost: Other Features

-Both companies offer a free domain name for one year, a 30-day money-back guarantee, free SSL certificates, and one-click WordPress installs.
+Both companies offer a free domain name for one year, a 30-day money-back guarantee and one-click WordPress installs.
 Both offer similar premium add-on features like domain privacy and Sitelock Security.

 Bluehost has the edge over iPage with its Website Builder, which has a drag and drops functionality and better customization.

 iPage Vs. Bluehost: Support

 We mentioned iPage’s abysmal support earlier, but how does it look next to Bluehost?